Uber To Lose License In London: 'Not Fit And Proper,' City Says

 The issues raised by Transport for London include Uber's "approach to reporting serious criminal offences" and how it handles background checks.

+Uber says it will appeal the decision.
+Transport for London had been considering granting Uber a five-year license.
+The company was first licensed in London in 2012.

+Responding to the denial to renew its license, Uber in London General Manager Tom Elvidge says city regulators "caved in to a small number of people who want to restrict consumer choice," adding, "If this decision stands, it will put more than 40,000 licensed drivers out of work and deprive Londoners of a convenient and affordable form of transport."

-In a statement about its decision, the agency also mentioned Greyball, the software that can block access to chosen users of the company's app by presenting only a limited view within the standard app — an ability that critics say the company used to thwart government regulators and law enforcement.
+In a statement about its decision, London's transport agency also mentioned Greyball, the software that can block access to chosen users of the company's app by presenting only a limited view within the standard app — an ability that critics say the company used to thwart government regulators and law enforcement.

 Greyball was exposed in March by The New York Times, which reported that it was used to allow drivers to find customers in cities where the app had been banned.
 Responding to a surge of interest, Uber said it would prohibit use of the software "to target action by local regulators going forward" — but the company also said it would "take some time" for that to be fully enforced.

+Taking exception to the mention of Grebyball, Uber's Elvidge said on Friday, "As we have already told TfL, an independent review has found that 'greyball' has never been used or considered in the UK for the purposes cited by TfL."

 Uber has 21 days in which it can appeal Transport for London's decision.
-During that time, the company can continue to operate in London.
+The company can continue to operate in London while an appeal is ongoing.
+The company says its app has 3.5 million users in the city.

-Transport for London had been considering granting Uber a five-year license.
-The company was first licensed in London in 2012.

 Uber has faced criticisms and controversy on a number of fronts this year, from the behavior of co-founder Travis Kalanick — who resigned as CEO in June — to sexual harassment and other workplace-misconduct claims that led to the firing of about 20 employees, including some senior executives.